-A redo transport destination is configured by setting the LOG_ARCHIVE_DEST_n parameter to a character string that includes one or more attributes.
+A redo transport destination is configured by setting the LOG\ARCHIVE\DEST\n parameter to a character string that includes one or more attributes.
 This section briefly describes the most commonly used attributes.
-See Chapter 15 for a full description of all LOG_ARCHIVE_DEST_n parameter attributes.
+See Chapter 15 for a full description of all LOG\ARCHIVE\DEST\n parameter attributes.

 The SERVICE attribute, which is a mandatory attribute for a redo transport destination, must be the first attribute specified in the attribute list.
-The SERVICE attribute is used to specify the Oracle Net service name used to connect to a redo transport destination.
-See the Oracle Database Net Services Administrator's Guide for information about Oracle Net service names.
+The SERVICE attribute is used to specify the Oracle Net service name used to connect to the redo transport destination.
+The service name must be resolvable through an Oracle Net naming method to an Oracle Net connect descriptor that matches the Oracle Net listener(s) at the redo transport destination.
+The connect descriptor must specify that a dedicated server connection be used, unless that is the default connection type for the redo transport destination.

+See Also: Oracle Database Net Services Administrator's Guide for information about Oracle Net service names, connect descriptors, listeners, and network security